openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   replaces all of your existing course or library content with the content from the imported course or library.
 See also :ref:`Export<E>`.

-  For more information, see :ref:`partnercoursestaff:Import a Course` or :ref:`partnercoursestaff:Import a Library`.
+  For more information, see :ref:`Import a Course` or :ref:`Import a Library`.

 **instructor dashboard**